hauke/OpenWrtRules/OpenWrt Rules.md

   who participate in the vote must approve, as well as 50% approval from the active voters.
 * Neutral votes are considered half-approvals.
-* Frequent contributors may become members after a simple approval.
-  Project members are free to suggest suitable candidates.
 * Any votes and decisions will be made public on the project website.

 _**Infrastructure**_